kballenegger/uber-image-search/README.md

 - **MVC**.
 This app is actually not a great candidate for MVC, so the pattern is barely used.
 The main example of MVC is in the separation of the view controllers.

 ### Third-party libraries used

 - **AFNetworking**.
 It’s a large and very robust libraries that makes it a teeny bit easier to get started with the networking aspect.
 - **ATValidation**.
 This is a library I wrote which performs data validation.
 It lets me enforce upfront that an API response looks the way I expect it to.

+### Known issues

+A few things I didn’t have time to fix:

+- The history table view seems to be 20px too tall and end up going below the keyboard.
+Couldn’t figure out why right away, moved on.
+- Animating from the home screen to the query / results screens looked a little funky.
+Disabled animations in the meantime.